nicocorrea/fireship_git/readme.md

 git remote add origin https://.......

-git push origin main -> As saying push the main local branch to origin
+git push origin main -u -> As saying push the main local branch to origin.
+And by adding only once the flag '-u', this allows to not need to specify 'origin main' when doing 'git pull'.

+git fetch -> Will capture the changes from the remote repo compared to those from the local repo.

+git merge origin/master -> Will merge those changes that fetched before.
+I can look in VS Code for the branches and I should see different commit identifiers if there's anything to merge from remote to local, after the 'git fetch' was executed.

+git pull -> Will simply do both 'git fetch' and 'git merge'.
+It is safe to use this approach.